jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 start the CLI (`clfpy_cli` from anywhere in a console).

 You now have two options for registering an image:
-1. From within the GSS client (`client gss`), navigate to the folder with the image you want to register and execute `img_register FILENAME`.
+1. From within the GSS client (`client gss`), navigate to the GSS folder containing your image (make sure it has been uploaded to GSS) and execute `img_register FILENAME`.
 The image will then be registered under the same name as the source file name.
-2. From within the images client (`client images`), execute `register GSS_URI TARGET_NAME`.
+2. Make sure you have uploaded your image via the GSS client.
+From within the images client (`client images`), execute `register GSS_URI TARGET_NAME`.
    Here, `GSS_URI` is the GSS URI of the image saved on GSS (`it4i_anselm://home/my_image.simg` or similar) and `TARGET_NAME` is the name the registered image should have.
 Remember the `.simg` ending for the target name.